FAQ Intugo

 We pay overtime only when the client has previously authorized it.
 In addition, we calculate overtime on a weekly basis.

 The first nine hours of overtime are paid at double the hourly rate.
-For hours worked after the ninth overtime hour, we pay at triple the hourly rate.
+Lastly, for hours worked after the ninth overtime hour, we pay at triple the hourly rate.
 The shelter fee for overtime remains on a per-hour basis.

 Pregnancy leave